ksilnoaa/test-DMG-mkdocs/docs/study-data-templates.md

 Study Data Templates
 ======

-Use the Table of Contents on the right to navigate to relevant sections for your 'omics data types!
+Use the Table of Contents on the left to navigate to relevant sections for your 'omics data types!

 # NOAA Omics Study Data Templates